osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 		- Satellite Strike - projectile marks target, then satellite based lasers assault the area

 	Other Accessory Changes:
-		- New Projectile Model for Mega Mirv/S-Mirv by Shockwave
+		- New projectile model for Mega Mirv/S-Mirv by Shockwave
+		- New projectile model for MOAB by Bobirov
 		- New missile launch sound that replaces default
 		- Increased EMP effectiveness against shields slightly and reduced damage to tank
 		- Turned Mega EMP into a missile weapon instead of grenade, renamed to EMP Missile.